stcorp/muninn/README.rst

   - swiftclient

 To be able to install muninn, you will need:
-  - setuptools version 0.6 or compatible.
+  - setuptools

 Optional dependencies:
   - requests: to perform a muninn-pull on http/https urls
+  - requests-oauthlib and oauthlib: to perform a muninn-pull using oauth2 authentication
   - tabulate: provides more output format options for muninn-search
   - tqdm: to show a progress bar for muninn-update
   - pytest: to run the tests

-Muninn is distributed as a source distribution created using setuptools version 0.6.
+Muninn is distributed as a source distribution created using setuptools.
 It can be installed in several ways, for example using pip or by invoking setup.py manually.
 Installation using setup.py with the default prefix will often require super user privileges.